top of page

 God through Paul could have stopped there.
 God is faithful.
 He always keeps His promises, so if He promised us an inheritance, it is ours.
 We give Him glory, but Paul does not end the long, continuous sentence at verse 12: “In him you also, when you heard the word of truth, the gospel of your salvation, and believed in him, were sealed with the promised Holy Spirit” (vs 13).

 The first part of verse 13 is referring to our salvation, the moment we came to saving faith.
 We heard and believed the Gospel.
 We exercised faith.
 John MacArthur explains: “Faith is man’s response to God’s elective purpose.
 God’s choice of men is election; men’s choice of God is faith.
-In election God gives His promises, and by faith men receive them.”[4]
+In election God gives His promises, and by faith men receive them.”[6]
+But even exercising faith is a gift of (vs 8).
+In our dead state, we were not capable apart from God of even believing.

 The moment we believe and received Christ in faith as our only hope of salvation, we were sealed with the promised Holy Spirit (Isaiah 32:15; 44:3; Ezekiel 11:19; 36:26-27; 37:14; Joel 2:28-29).